Ankit251/Jk-tech-Coding/README.md

 You can test all the APIs using [Postman](https://www.postman.com/):
 - Import the provided Postman collection.
-- Test each API endpoint according to your requirements.
+- Test each API endpoint.

 Additionally, you can use Swagger UI for testing.
 Access Swagger UI at [localhost:8000/api-docs](http://localhost:8000/api-docs):
 - Note: The file upload API may not function in Swagger UI due to browser compatibility issues.
 Please use Postman for testing this specific API.